vivshaw/zettel/pages/leader-based replication.md

 	- but it adds the massive problem of conflicting writes!
 	- an app that is available offline is effectively just a multi-leader replication where the local DB and the remote backend are both leaders! #nuggets
 	- an app with collaborative editing are much like a multi-leader replication where each local document state and the remote backend are all leaders! #nuggets
+- one strategy for dealing with conflicts is to avoid them! ensure all writes for a given record go through the same leader